Traditions & Flute Making

 While anyone may learn to play the Native American style flute, authentic Native-made instruments hold cultural significance and are protected under the Native American Arts and Crafts Act of 1990.
 As a Lumbee artisan, I am committed to creating instruments that are honestly represented, traditionally inspired, and made with integrity.

-Through Lumbee River Flutes, my goal is to preserve and share the voice of rivercane, offering instruments that connect people to breath, nature, and tradition.
+Through Lumbee River Flutes, my goal is to preserve and share the voice of traditional Native American flutes and whistles, offering instruments that connect people in very unique ways.
 Every flute and whistle is not only an instrument, but a living expression of Lumbee heritage, river, and sound.

 — Dylan Joseph Hays